 One of the main attractions, and the most visited section of the park, is the Bryce Amphitheater.
 The visitor center, park lodge, and campgrounds are in this area.

 Here you can see spectacular viewpoints, iconic hoodoos, impressive geological formations, and access excellent Bryce Canyon hikes.

 Bryce Canyon National Park is one of the places in the US you have the privilege of viewing the Milky Way.
 It’s known for it’s stargazing due it’s designation as a Dark Sky certified park.

 One of the best ways to see this National Park is by exploring the Bryce Canyon hikes that encompasses over 35,000 acres of picturesque expansive views!

-There are many easy, moderate and strenuous hikes at Bryce Canyon to accommodate all hiking levels.
+There are many easy, moderate and strenuous day hikes at Bryce Canyon National Park to accommodate all hiking levels.

 Hiking at Bryce Canyon is definitely a unique experience where you see hoodoos, windows, arches, bridges, tunnels, waterfalls and more!

 How Long Should I Spend at Bryce Canyon?

-There are so many things to do at Bryce Canyon that we recommend at least 2 days to explore the park.
-Some of the fun activities include: scenic drive, hiking, photography, horseback riding, ATV tours and stargazing!
+We recommend spending at least two days in Bryce Canyon National Park.
+Some of the fun activities you can do include: scenic drive, hiking, photography, horseback riding, ATV tours and stargazing!

-If you only have have a day, then for sure take the Bryce Canyon scenic drive.
-It’s the best way to see the park in a short time.
+If you only have have one day to explore Bryce Canyon, the scenic drive is the best way to see the park in a short time.

 Make the most of your time by taking the 18-mile Bryce Canyon scenic drive.
 From here you can enjoy all the park’s major overlooks.
 We recommend you drive out to the south end and then stop at the viewpoints on the way back in, this will put the pull offs on the right side of the road and make it easier for getting in and out.

 One of the best ways to experience the park is exploring the Bryce Canyon hikes.
 You get a different perspective as you get closer to the hoodoos.
 There are many short and easy trails you can do.